LuJunru/youtu-tip/README.md

 ## What is Tip

-### Why Tip was built

-- **Data and privacy safety**: Many LLM agent apps default to processing data in the cloud.
-For privacy-sensitive scenarios like social platforms, users may not want screen content sent to cloud models and instead prefer private on-device solutions.
-- **The last mile of interaction**: LLM apps usually start with a chat box and require typing.
-We want a smarter way to complete context: no manual typing, copy/paste, or image uploads—Tip understands what is on screen, completes context, infers intent, and suggests actions to reduce typing and close the interaction gap.
-- **On-device agent environment**: Most agents live in the cloud, making it hard to run local tasks like “understand and organize local files” or “check chats on a social platform.”
-We aim to provide a mature framework and environment so users can run a more capable agent locally.

 ### Tip’s core traits

-From those motivations, Tip focuses on “better interaction, safer privacy, broader capability”:
+Tip focuses on “better interaction, safer privacy, broader capability”:

 - **One hotkey, as the AI super entry**: With minimal interaction, you get the model’s power.
 Press the hotkey and select text or an image—Tip prepares the context for you.
 We are building a smarter Spotlight-style entry for a smoother AI experience.
 - **On-device models for full privacy**: We support fully offline calls to local model services.
 All data and processing can run against your own on-device models.
 The Youtu-LLM series provides strong performance and agent ability for secure local work.
 - **Read files, browse pages—no problem**: GUI Agent and Youtu Agent capabilities let Tip simulate mouse/keyboard actions for desktop control, connect to agents/MCP servers/tools for complex tasks, and run a multifunction agent locally.

+### Why Tip was built

+- **Data and privacy safety**: Many LLM agent apps default to processing data in the cloud.
+For privacy-sensitive scenarios like social platforms, users may not want screen content sent to cloud models and instead prefer private on-device solutions.
+- **The last mile of interaction**: LLM apps usually start with a chat box and require typing.
+We want a smarter way to complete context: no manual typing, copy/paste, or image uploads—Tip understands what is on screen, completes context, infers intent, and suggests actions to reduce typing and close the interaction gap.
+- **On-device agent environment**: Most agents live in the cloud, making it hard to run local tasks like “understand and organize local files” or “check chats on a social platform.”
+We aim to provide a mature framework and environment so users can run a more capable agent locally.

 ## How to use Tip